TomFreudenberg/preziplayer/README.md

 > View offline presentation from prezi.com, easy and gui

-## first introduction
+## self presentation

-You can take a first look by visiting:
+You can have a first introduction and take a look at:

 * http://prezi.com/5w9yvnnzmnir/prezi-player-on-linux/ [en]
 * http://prezi.com/6of6xauy2o23/lecteur-prezi-offline-sous-linux/ [fr]